 We’re proud to be partnering with Brian and Kathleen Bean of Lava Lake Lamb, our “neighbors” about two hours southeast of us here at Alderspring Ranch.
-This amazing lamb is the perfect addition to our wild protein offerings of grassfed organic beef and Chris and Heather Maxcy’s wild Copper River Sockeye Salmon.
+This amazing lamb is the perfect addition to our wild protein offerings of grassfed organic beef and Traveler Terpening’s wild Bristol Bay Sockeye Salmon.

 Lava Lake lamb is used by some of the finest chefs in the upscale resort town of Sun Valley.
 But beyond the taste of the lamb is a compelling story of the careful, sustainable husbandry of Idaho’s pristine wild landscapes.